-These can occur in the scavenge trunking of large bore, 2 stroke engines as a result of oil and carbon that has been blown from the cylinders through the scavenge port and collected in the spaces.
-The source of heat to ignite the fire is usually sparks and the gases which get blown throught the scavenge ports or past worn out piston rings.
-The oil is mainly lub-oil or can be unburnt fuel oil.
+Scavenge Space Fires can occur in the scavenge trunking of large bore, 2 stroke engines as a result of oil and carbon that has been blown from the cylinders through the scavenge port and collected in the spaces.
+The source of heat to ignite the fire is usually sparks and the gases which get blown through the scavenge ports or past worn out piston rings.
+The oil is mainly lube-oil or can be unburnt fuel oil.

-- Presence of combustible material in scvange spaces and sparks from piston rings will lead to fire.
+- Presence of combustible material in scavenge spaces and sparks from piston rings will lead to a fire.

-- Combustion gases blown past worn out piston rings or worn out liner.
+- Combustion gases are blown past worn out piston rings or worn outliner.